Fibrations by plane projective rational quartic curves in characteristic two: Introduction

-The first two of the five classes were investigated in our previous article \cite{HiSt23} (see \cite[Theorem~4.3]{HiSt23}), and in the present paper we determine the remaining three (see Theorem~\ref{2024_05_27_00:10}).
-To describe the isomorphism classes, we decide when two curves of the same item are isomorphic (see \cite[Proposition~4.5]{HiSt23} and Proposition~\ref{2024_07_22_21:20}).
-It follows that in the cases~\ref{2024_06_01_23:22}, \ref{2024_06_01_23:23} and~\ref{2024_06_01_23:25} the polynomial expressions $a b^2 + c^2 + 1$, $b c^3$ and $a b^2 d^2$ respectively, are invariants of the curve $C$.
-Moreover, we show that each family of curves is characterized by three intrinsic properties.
+The first two classes of curves were studied in our previous article \cite{HiSt23}, and in this paper we determine the remaining three (see Theorem~\ref{2024_05_27_00:10}).
+To complete the classification we decide when two curves in the same class are isomorphic (see \cite[Propositions~3.5 and~4.5]{HiSt23} and Proposition~\ref{2024_07_22_21:20}), and as a by-product obtain that in the cases~\ref{2024_06_01_23:22}, \ref{2024_06_01_23:23} and~\ref{2024_06_01_23:25} the polynomial expressions $a b^2 + c^2$, $b c^3$ and $a b^2 d^2$ are invariants of the curve $C$, respectively.

-In the above table $\pp$ denotes the only non-smooth point on the curve $C$ (see Section~\ref{2024_04_05_18:25} for details), which we can regard as a Weil divisor on $C$, canonical or non-canonical.
-For each natural number $n$ we denote by $\pp_n$ the image of $\pp$ in the normalization $C_n := \wt {C^{(p^n)}}$ of the $n$th iterated Frobenius pullback $C^{(p^n)}$ of the curve $C$.
-In all five cases the image point $\pp_n$ is non-smooth for $n=1$, and smooth for $n\geq2$.
-By the main theorem of \cite{HiSt22}, the point $\pp_n$ is rational for $n\geq3$; however, $\pp_2$ is only rational in the cases~\ref{2024_06_01_23:21} and~\ref{2024_06_01_23:23}, as documented in the above table.
+Furthermore, we show that each family of curves is distinguished by three intrinsic properties, as documented in Table~\ref{2025_04_03_02:45}.
+In this table $\pp$ denotes the only non-smooth point on the regular curve $C$ (see Section~\ref{2024_04_05_18:25} for details), which, viewed as a Weil divisor on $C$, can be canonical (\ref{2024_06_01_23:21} and~\ref{2024_06_01_23:22}) or non-canonical (\ref{2024_06_01_23:23}, \ref{2024_06_01_23:24} and~\ref{2024_06_01_23:25}).
+For each $n\geq 0$ we denote by $\pp_n$ the image of $\pp$ in the regular curve $C_n|K$, which is defined as the normalization of the $n$-th iterated Frobenius pullback $C^{(p^n)}|K$ of $C|K$.
+Note that there is an infinite chain of relative Frobenius morphisms over $K$

+In all five cases the image point $\pp_n$ is non-smooth for $n=1$ and smooth for $n \geq 2$.
+By the main theorem in \cite{HiSt22}, the smooth point $\pp_n$ is actually rational if $n \geq 3$.
+But $\pp_2$ is rational only in cases~\ref{2024_06_01_23:21} and~\ref{2024_06_01_23:23}.